Sima Yi: Governing Jing and Yu provinces

-Among the thousands of people who migrated to Wei from Shu, many were unregistered residents whom the Wei government wanted to officially register as citizens of Wei.
+Among the thousands of people who migrated to Wei from Shu, many were unregistered residents whom the Wei government wanted to register as citizens of Wei.
 The Wei emperor Cao Rui summoned Sima Yi back to Luoyang and sought his opinion on this issue.
-Sima Yi said: "The enemy seized these people through deception and now abandon them.
-It's advisable to have them registered.
-This way, they will feel happy and at ease."
+Sima Yi said: "The enemy seized these people through deception and now abandoned them.
+If we acknowledge their position in our great apparatus of state, they will naturally feel happy and at ease."
 Cao Rui then asked him which of Wei's two rival states (Wu and Shu) they should attack first.
-Sima Yi replied: "The people of Wu know that we are not adept in naval warfare, hence they dare to live in Dongguan.
+Sima Yi replied: "The people of Wu know that we in the Central States are not adept in naval warfare, hence they dare to live in Dongguan.
 When we attack an enemy, we should always block its throat and strike its heart.
 Xiakou and Dongguan are the enemy's heart and throat.
-If we can move our land forces to Wan to lure Sun Quan to advance east and take advantage of Xiakou's low defences by sending our navy to attack it, it will be like an army from Heaven descending [upon the enemy] and they will definitely be defeated."
+If we can move our land forces to Wan to lure Sun Quan to advance east, then take advantage of his absence from Xiakou by sending our navy to attack it, it will be like an army from Heaven descending to attack, victory assured."
 Cao Rui agreed with Sima Yi's view and ordered him to return to his post at Wan.

 Around August 228, during the time of the Battle of Shiting, records make brief mention of Sima Yi's involvement in the events by stating he led Wei forces into Jiangling.